mms-fcul/CpHMD-container/README.md

 # CpHMD-container
-Git repository for divulging the st-CpHMD code in container fashion.
+Git repository for divulging the st-CpHMD code in container format.
+Having such tool will allow for CpHMD to be ran in any type of machine as long as <ins>**singularity**<\ins> is installed.

+The container has been built in Ubuntu 24.04 and containes the following:
+- Ubuntu 24.04 - base of the container
+- GROMACS 2024.3 (CPU only)
+- CpHMD running scripts
+- CpHMD Force Fields - GROMOS54a7, CHARMM36, AMBER14SB
+- Delphi v
+- Petit 1.6.1

+Environments currently tested for CpHMD container calculations:
+- [X] Linux environment
+- [X] Windows environment (using WSL)
+- [ ] Mac OS

 # How to run CpHMD